-The Commission's assessment of the implications of the proposal for productive efficiency in the NEM focuses principally on improvements in the economic efficiency of dispatch.
+The Commission's assessment of the implications of the Snowy Hydro Re-orientation proposal for productive efficiency in the NEM focuses principally on improvements in the economic efficiency of dispatch.
 As this proposal is for a short period (less than one year) during which the stock of capital is unlikely to change, the Commission's focus is on the effects of the proposal on the variable costs of power production.